ArneDT/EpluControl/README.md

 Sharing this i do to help other having the same possiblitiy, it is without warranty and it is your own responsibilty to prevent idling your heatpump which may the result when you increase/decrease temperature in automations in short periods.

-Have fun with it and if you have improvements for the script or ideas how to use it in automatioms happy to hear this.
+Have fun with it and if you have improvements for the script or ideas how to share it and improve te script.